lukasbrunner/model_learning/README.md

 The default input data format are daily maps of 2-m surface air temperature on a 2.5x2.5 degree latitude-longitude grid (regridded with `cdo rempcon2`) but other frequencies, variables, or resolutions are inprinciple also possible.
 We use two different pre-processing steps:
 - absolute fields
-- deseasonalised fields: mean seasonal cycle removed from each day of the year, grid cell and dataset separately (see Brunner and Sippel (in review) for details)
+- deseasonalised fields: mean seasonal cycle removed from each day of the year, grid cell and dataset separately (see Brunner and Sippel ([2023](https://doi.org/10.1017/eds.2023.23)) for details)

 Two on-the-fly pre-processing steps are also available:
 - land masked (lm) fields